cdelashmutt-pivotal/cookbook-template/README.md

 ## Updating the theme

-This site uses the `hugo-theme-learn` theme, which is stored as a git submodule under the `themes` directory.
+This site uses the `hugo-theme-learn` theme, which is stored under the `themes` directory.
 We're currently using v2 of the [Hugo learn theme](https://learn.netlify.com/en).

-To pull the latest version of the theme, simply update your submodules: `git submodule update --init --recursive`.
+To pull the latest version of the theme, then download the version of the theme you want to us.